 If the 'hscroll or 'vscroll style is specified, then the panel includes a scrollbar in the corresponding direction, and the panel's own size in the corresponding direction is not constrained by the size of its children subareas.
-The 'auto-hscroll and 'auto-vscroll styles are like 'hscroll or 'vscroll, but they cause the corresponding scrollbar to disappear when no scrolling is needed in the corresponding direction; the 'auto-vscroll and 'auto-hscroll modes assume that children subareas are placed using the default algorithm for a panel%, vertical-panel%, or horizontal-panel%.
+The 'auto-hscroll and 'auto-vscroll styles imply 'hscroll and 'vscroll, respectively, but they cause the corresponding scroll-bar to disappear when no scrolling is needed in the corresponding direction; the 'auto-vscroll and 'auto-hscroll modes assume that children subareas are placed using the default algorithm for a panel%, vertical-panel%, or horizontal-panel%.
+The 'hide-hscroll and 'hide-vscroll styles imply 'auto-hscroll and 'auto-vscroll, respectively, but the corresponding scroll bar is never made visible (while still allowing the panel content to exceed its own size).